cpcesar08-dot/biblioteca-python/README.md

-# Sistema de Biblioteca em Python
+# Python Library System

-Sistema simples de gerenciamento de biblioteca desenvolvido em Python.
-O projeto permite adicionar, remover, listar e buscar livros, além de salvar os dados em um arquivo TXT para persistência.
+A simple library management system developed in Python.
+The project allows adding, removing, listing, and searching books, as well as saving data to a TXT file for persistence.

 ---

 ## Features

-- Adicionar livros
+- Add books
-- Remover livros
+- Remove books
-- Listar livros
+- List books
-- Buscar livros
+- Search books
-- Ordenação da lista
+- List sorting
-- Salvamento automático em arquivo TXT
+- Automatic saving to a TXT file
-- Carregamento automático ao iniciar o programa
+- Automatic loading when the program starts
-- Menu interativo no terminal
+- Interactive terminal menu

 ---